hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 this a link exists in the top right corner of the dashboards.
 The PDF generation can take multiple minutes depending on the Dashboard complexity.
 Check the logs of the `grafana-pdf-exporter` container in case you want to see the progress of the PDF generation.

+## Troubleshooting

+The startup process is orchestrated by the [manage.sh](./setup/manage.sh).
+During this process `sleep XX` is used to wait for Docker containers to properly start before continuing with the setup.
+Depending on the system's performance the sleep durations might need to be increased to ensure that the containers get enough time to boot.